The stats that expose Australia’s hidden deforestation crisis

 Watch on Nature

-6. Deforestation is putting our wildlife on the fast-track to extinction.
+6. Deforestation is putting wildlife on the fast-track to extinction.

-8. Even our Great Barrier Reef is threatened by deforestation.
+8. Even the Great Barrier Reef is at risk from deforestation.

-It’s one of earth’s most important natural wonders, but runoff from deforested areas can increase sedimentation in the reef, which can harm coral and other marine life.
-In Queensland, 47% of land clearing and deforestation between 2020 and 2021 was in Great Barrier Reef catchments areas.
-Our analysis has shown that at least 87% of land clearing activity in Great Barrier Reef catchments between 2015-2020 was for cattle for the beef industry.
+It’s one of Earth’s most important natural wonders, but erosion and runoff from deforested areas increases sedimentation in the reef, which harms coral and other marine life.
+In Queensland, 47% of land clearing and deforestation between 2020 and 2021 was in Great Barrier Reef catchments areas, polluting the water in rivers that flow into the reef.

 9. Deforestation makes climate change worse.